 This oil can tolerate long-term exposure to high temperatures better than oils high in polyunsaturated fats.

-It's important never to consume burned oil as this oil is full of free radicals and can be extremely hard on your digestive system and damage your overall health.
+It’s important never to consume burned oil as it is full of free radicals and can be extremely hard on your digestive system and damage your overall health.

-Per authorities with Healthy Eating, safflower oil offers cardiovascular benefits by increasing levels of good cholesterol in the diets of those who cook with it.
+Safflower oil offers cardiovascular benefits by increasing the levels of good cholesterol in the diets of those who cook with it.